-In addition to the honors curriculum, the program offers extracurricular cultural and social activities and international learning experiences.
-For qualified students who choose to participate, the Honors Program provides a challenge and opportunity: the challenge to perform at their highest levels of excellence and the opportunity to develop their abilities to the fullest.
+In addition to the Honors curriculum, the program offers extracurricular cultural and social activities and international learning experiences.
+For qualified students who choose to participate, the Honors College provides a challenge and opportunity: the challenge to perform at their highest levels of excellence and the opportunity to develop their abilities to the fullest.

 A minimum of 21 units of honors curriculum must be completed in order to graduate as an Honors Scholar.
 The graduate receives a certificate of completion, a brass medallion, and a diploma stating the degree was earned "with honors."